But as many as received him, to them he gave the right to become God's children, to those who believe in his name. -- John 1:12.

 of Abraham is that all these might participate with Jesus in blessing

-(14) Eventually "God will wipe away all tears from their eyes; and there will be no more death, neither sorrow, nor crying, neither will there be any more pain; for the former things [things of Satan's reign, including the curse of sin and death] are passed away." -- Revelation 21:1-4; 22:1-3; Isaiah 35:10; 65:17-25.
+The result of that coming day of judgment is that “God will wipe away all tears from their eyes; and there will be no more death, neither sorrow, nor crying, neither will there be any more pain; for the former things [things of Satan's reign, including the curse of sin and death] are passed away.” -- Revelation 21:1-4; 22:1-3; Isaiah 35:10; 65:17-25. -- See our Resource Page on The Day of Judgment.

 No comments: